hazelcgordon/digitalimprints_experiment/processed_data/codebook.md

 ---

-On an average day, how much time do you spend using the internet for news about politics and current affairs?
+_SM_use_ - On an average day, how much time do you spend using the internet for news about politics and current affairs?
 None, No time at all
 Less than 1/2 hour
 1/2 hour to 1 hour